22 Pros And Cons Of Living In Temecula, California

 Schools

-Schools in Temecula California are some of the best in not only Southern California but all of California.
-When it comes to overall ratings and test scores, Temecula is going to rank 8 and above out of 10 in most schools in these areas.
+Schools in Temecula California best are found throughout the state, not just in Southern California.
+When it comes to overall ratings and test scores, Temecula is going to rank 8 or above out of 10 in most schools in these areas.
 One of the most common questions I get from people wanting to relocate to Temecula is about schools and the school district specifically.

 Weather

-Most people understand that a huge deciding factor of relocating or moving to Southern California is the weather.
-When comparing Temecula to the beach, it is going to be a higher temperature in the summer, especially from June to September.
-One thing that separates Temecula from the coastal communities is the simple fact of having Sunshine throughout the day most days.
-We don’t get the gloomy days that the beach does which is definitely a plus for many people.
+Most people understand that the weather plays a significant role in deciding whether or not to relocate to Southern California.
+When comparing Temecula to the beach, it is going to be warmer in the summer, especially from June to September.
+The fact that Temecula has sunshine all day on most days distinguishes it from other coastal communities.
+We don’t get the gloomy days that the beach does, which is definitely a plus for many people.

 Wineries

 Wine Country in Temecula is growing rapidly.
 As of this article, Temecula has over 40 wineries. with beautiful views, hotels, restaurants, and great wine.
-We can See Temecula rivaling Napa in the coming years.
-Another bonus above the Temecula wine region is that there is still land available for people wanting to build a new custom home.
+We can see Temecula rivaling Napa in the coming years.
+Another advantage of the Temecula wine region is that there is still available land for people who want to build a new custom home.

-Although Temecula has grown over 100% in the last 20 years there is still a great deal of opportunity for vacant land.
-Just west of the 15 freeway is a beautiful area called de Luz which offers opportunities for agriculture like avocados, grapefruit, oranges, lemons, and limes.
+Although Temecula has grown over 100% in the last 20 years, there is still a great deal of opportunity for vacant land.
+Just west of the 15 freeway is a beautiful area called De Luz, which offers opportunities for agriculture like avocados, grapefruit, oranges, lemons, and limes.
 It is an unincorporated area with parcels well over five acres.
-Some of the best views in all of Temecula come from the De Luz Community
+Some of the best views in all Temecula come from the De Luz Community.

 There are also great opportunities for horse lovers.
-Meadowview, Los Ranchitos and Wine Country offer options for homeowners to purchase pre-existing homes or to build their dream home that allows horses.
-One of the best things about both Meadowview and Los Ranchitos is its proximity to many of the amenities Temecula has to offer in the way of grocery stores, restaurants, schools, and golf.
-You feel like you’re living in a rural area but only 5-10 minutes from everything.
+Meadowview, Los Ranchitos, and Wine Country offer options for homeowners to purchase pre-existing homes or to build their dream home that allows horses.
+One of the best things about both Meadowview and Los Ranchitos is their proximity to many of the amenities Temecula has to offer in the way of grocery stores, restaurants, schools, and golf.
+You feel like you’re living in a rural area, but everything is only 5–10 minutes away.

 Safety

 Overall, Temecula is very safe.
-We have lived all over Southern California and feel very comfortable here and don’t worry too much about violent crime.
-Of course, like any city, there are car break-ins and petty theft but it seems pretty rare. we felt that there was more chance of something bad happening by the beach end here in Temecula.
+We have lived all over Southern California and feel very comfortable here; we don’t worry too much about violent crime.
+Of course, like in any city, there are car break-ins and petty theft, but it seems pretty rare.
+We felt that there was more chance of something bad happening by the beach end here in Temecula.

 Community Activities

-One of the things we talked about a great deal is the unique opportunity many of the Temecula communities offer their residence.
+One of the things we talked about a great deal is the unique opportunity many of the Temecula communities offer their residents.
 Around 70% of Temecula communities have HOAs that do not exceed $150 per month.
-With that oh, you get pools, hot tubs, walking trails, volleyball, and basketball courts.
-We even have a community called Harveston that has a man-made lake which is great for walking, fishing, and Wildlife.
-Many HOAs Road Southern California can become pretty steep and oftentimes it only pays for some general grounds upkeep and the sign entering the community.
-This is not the case in Temecula, you actually get something for your HOA fee every month.
+With that, you get pools, hot tubs, walking trails, volleyball courts, and basketball courts.
+We even have a community called Harveston that has a man-made lake that is great for walking, fishing, and wildlife.
+In Southern California, HOA fees can get pretty high, and they often only pay for general grounds maintenance and a sign at the entrance to the neighborhood.
+This is not the case in Temecula; you actually get something for your HOA fee every month.

 Convenience

-The city of Temecula is unique in the fact that when living or inside your community, it’s very quiet but just a short distance away you will have everything you need. you will never be in your car for more than 10 minutes to get to your school, grocery stores, and restaurants.
-This is especially important in Southern California traffic can be awful.
-There is nothing worse than not spending an hour and a half in your car one way to get to work and have to do I’ve just to get eggs and milk.
+The city of Temecula is unique in the fact that when living in your community, it’s very quiet, but just a short distance away, you will have everything you need.
+You will never be in your car for more than 10 minutes to get to your school, grocery stores, and restaurants.
+This is especially important in Southern California, where traffic can be awful.
+There is nothing worse than not spending an hour and a half in your car one way to get to work and having to do it just to get eggs and milk.

 We have many beaches within an hour’s drive of Temecula.
-Carlsbad, Oceanside, San Clemente are all just a short drive from your doorstep.
-One of the things we love about Southern California beach towns is the restaurants.
+Carlsbad, Oceanside, and San Clemente are all just a short drive from your doorstep.
+The restaurants are one of our favorite aspects of Southern California beach towns.
 So many options and the food is always top-notch.
 San Clemente even has a fisherman’s restaurant that is built on top of the pier.
-This is great for Sunday brunch and happy hours with $1 oysters and many other great deals.
+This is great for Sunday brunch and happy hours, with $1 oysters and many other great deals.

-The overall quality of life in Temecula is awesome.
-For all of the reasons mentioned above, weather, affordability (compared to other Southern California cities).
-There is an overall sense of well-being and happiness in our opinion living in this specific city of Southern California.
+The overall quality of life in Temecula is awesome. for all of the reasons mentioned above: weather, affordability (compared to other Southern California cities), In our opinion, living in this particular city in Southern California provides an overall sense of well-being and happiness.

 Old Town